aphecetche/aafu/usermanual.md

 ## Available data on SAF2

 Discovering what data is already present on SAF2 is a bit less easy than on SAF1 (where you could do `gProof->ShowDataSets("/*/*/*")`

-A script will be put in place to generate, at a given frequency (once per day, per week ?), [HTML reports](http://cern.ch/laurent.aphecetche/saf2 "saf disk reports") of the data sitting on SAF2 disks.
+Instead, a script is in place to generate, at a given frequency (once per day), [HTML reports](https://nansafmaster2.in2p3.fr "saf disk reports") of the data sitting on SAF2 disks.

 When the data you want to use is not available, you'll have to request a staging for it.
 You can do it all by yourself (see next sections) or ask for help (send a mail to alice-saf at subatech dot in2p3 dot fr).

 ## Staging datasets